dragoonDorise/pegasus-android-metadata/README.md

 | Super Nintendo            | Retroarch 1.9 Snes9x Current core    |
 | Wonderswan & Color        | Retroarch 1.9 Beetle Cygne core      |

-Keep in mind not all Android Systems are powerful enought to run all those systems.
-You can check your device compatibiliy in these Community maintained guides:
+Keep in mind not all Android Systems are powerful enough to run all those systems.
+You can check your device compatibility in these Community maintained guides:

 [RG552 Compatibility List](https://tinyurl.com/RG552GameSettings)